claudiofronterre/schisto/README.md

-# schisto
+# Schistosomiasis analsysis

-Repository for analysis on schistosomiasis
+This repository contains analysis of schistosomiasis data to asses different sampling designs.

+## To do

+- [ ] Write methodology and send to Kim
+- [ ] Create parametrised report